UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/peer-testing-round-2/peer_testing_round_2_results.md

 ## Tasks

 We asked participants to perform the following 10 tasks.
+Note that tasks 2, 5, 6, 7, and 10 are repeated from the previous round of peer testing.

 1. Feature 1 (student)